learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-09-12-imagining-what-could-be.markdown

 You can run annotated versions of Avalanche2D-JS at eight different points in its development here: [JavaScript computational model and visualization: 50x performance improvement](https://stepheneb.github.io/a2d-versions/){:target="_blank"}

 Data I collected on performance improvement during the initial development sprint in 2011.
-I've never had the chance to use a log scale on the Y axis in a performance graph like this before.
+I've never had the chance to use a log scale on the Y axis in a performance graph like this before!

 ![avalanche2d-js performanceimprovement](https://stepheneb.github.io/avalanche2d-js/images/avalanche2d-js-performance.png)

 ### Should we rewrite Molecular Workbench from scratch in JavaScript?

-At this point I knew that JavaScript had the computational performance for all kinds of modeling and was surprised when I had trouble getting folks to buy in to this approach.
+At this point I knew that JavaScript had the computational performance for all kinds of modeling but was surprised when I had trouble getting folks to buy in to this approach.

 I think there were three aspects to their concerns: